Poulton-le-Fylde: Landmarks

-Poulton town centre has been a Conservation Area since 1979 and 15 buildings and structures in the town have been designated as listed buildings by English Heritage for their special architectural, historical or cultural significance.
+Poulton town centre has been a Conservation Area since 1979, and fifteen buildings and structures in the town have been designated as listed buildings by English Heritage for their special architectural, historical or cultural significance.
 These include two religious buildings, the structures in the market place and several houses.

-The market place at the centre of Poulton is the width of two streets and is now closed to motor traffic.
+The market place, at the centre of Poulton, is the width of two streets and is now closed to motor traffic.
 Lying south of St Chad's Church and surrounded by shops, the square contains the town's war memorial as well as a market cross, stocks, whipping post and fish slabs, from which fish were sold on market days.
 Although many of the buildings surrounding the marketplace were rebuilt following a fire in the 18th century, a few of the earlier buildings remain.
-To the south of the marketplace are townhouses that were built for local merchants and professionals.
+To the south of the marketplace, on Blackpool Old Road, are townhouses that were built for local merchants and professionals.

 Public houses and inns flourished early on in Poulton due to its status as a market town.
 One of the most important inns was the Golden Ball, which probably dates from the 18th century.
 It was also the meeting place of the local court, and at the end of the 19th century, the town's cattle market was moved behind the pub from the marketplace.
 The Thatched House pub existed in 1793 and may have been built in the Middle Ages.
 It was rebuilt in 1910 in the Mock Tudor style and has been identified as one of the town's "key landmarks" by the Poulton Market Town Initiative.
 In the 19th century, the Ship Inn, located at the corner of Breck Road and Vicarage Road, was a rowdy pub popular with Fleetwood seamen, travelling labourers and locals.
-In the 1920s it became a working men's club and, from 1928 to 2001, a Conservative club.
+In the 1920s, it became a working men's club and, from 1928 to 2001, a Conservative club.
 It is an Edwardian building constructed in red brick with red sandstone dressings.
 It has a corner tower and the walls have carvings of ships.
-Since 2000 it has operated as a café, wine bar and nightclub called the Cube.
+Since 2000, it has operated as a café, wine bar and nightclub called the Cube.